jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.12 FetchAnalysis

-Performs an analysis of fetch or upwind distance to an obstacle..
+Performs an analysis of fetch or upwind distance to an obstacle.

 *Parameters*: